 Jagdschloss Lopshorn, Hunting castle in Augustdorf, Germany.

-The castle was built in 1685 and served the House of Lippe as a summer residence until 1951.
-A fire that year destroyed the main building, guesthouse, and farm structures completely.
+The castle was built in 1685 and used by the House of Lippe as a summer and hunting retreat.
+In 1951 a fire destroyed the main building along with the guesthouse and farm structures.

 The community of curious travelers